Vandivier/arias-tale-rpg/docs/abridged.md

    - How is team morale?

 After each round of unit turns, take a world turn.
 Declare whether any interesting changes happen in the battle due to this world turn.
 A world turn can reflect environmental changes and spontaneous bonus challenges and opportunities for players and adversaries.
 Maybe a new enemy shows up.
 Maybe a tree falls.
 Maybe the wind picks up.
 Maybe nothing of note happens.

+## Summary Narrative Context

+### Chapter 1 Summary: The Monstrous Vision

+In the fantasy MMORPG Evergreen, three distinct characters begin their adventure in the Forest of Echoes:

+1. **Tank**: A human male warrior, equipped with a spear and shield, played by Mike.
+2. **Eidolon**: An amnesiac Elven Rogue, unaware of how they logged in.
+3. **Aria**: A charismatic human female spellcaster and founder of the renowned Aria's Guild.

+Their story unfolds in the Forest of Echoes, known for its ancient trees and magical lakes.

+The narrative takes a dramatic turn when Mike, attempting to log out for a pizza delivery, discovers he is unable to exit the game.
+Simultaneously, the in-game sky darkens to a burnt orange, heralding the appearance of a massive, ethereal figure in the sky.
+This figure confirms the inability of all players to log out unless and until a daunting challenge is completed: the 100th floor boss must be defeated.

+The mysterious and monstrous figure warns of the extraordinary power of these bosses, advising players to form parties, guilds, and inter-guild alliances for survival.
+The figure notably enhances the strength of one monster on each floor, making them unbeatable by even the most powerful players alone.
+This revelation affects all players, including Eidolon, Aria, and others, before the figure vanishes and normalcy returns to the sky.

+### Chapter 2: Of Leaves, Town, and Squirrels

+Eidolon, exploring the forest, encounters a plant monster.
+Revealing his agility and combat prowess, he deftly dodges and overcomes the creature.
+The final blow is dealt by an arrow shot empowered by the spiritual energy of his fae ancestors.
+Later, he reflects on the fact that he cannot remember logging in.
+Is he real, or merely a digital construct?

+Aria, a charismatic spellcaster already within the Town of Echoes, immediately and succesfully seeks to rally local players into a guild of her own name.
+Within a day, Aria's Guild swells to about eighty members in a town of about three hundred residents.

+Tank shelters for a while in a safe portion of the forest then decides to return to the nearby Town of Echoes to seek a party.
+As Tank returns to town he encounters an enormous and territorial squirrel-like monster.
+While he is unable to defeat the squirrel, he eventually safely retreats toward the town.

+Eidolon, seeking answers, scales a towering tree, glimpsing the serene Lake of Whispers, Tank in his tussle with the squirrel, and the distant town.
+Eidolon heads for the town, deftly avoiding a pack of wolves.

+### Chapter 3: The Guilds and the Boss

+As Aria's team forms and strategizes, Tank aligns with The Shield Bearers, undergoing a trial that tests his resolve.
+Eidolon, on a different path, aligns with The Elementalists, encountering various beasts and exploring the mystical forces at play.

+### Chapter 4: The Epic Battle

+The narratives converge as Aria's team and Tank's guild face the Dark Paladin, a boss of immense power.
+The battle is fierce, with casualties on both sides, but their combined strength prevails.
+The victory is bittersweet, as they mourn the fallen and gather the spoils of their triumph.

+### Chapter 5: New Alliances

+In the aftermath, Tank and The Shield Bearers merge with The Crimson Vanguard, led by the noble Vaelor.
+This new alliance brings together diverse skills and personalities, setting the stage for future endeavors.

+### Chapter 6: Training and Encounters

+Thane, of The Crimson Vanguard, leads a training expedition in the Whispering Woods, encountering formidable foes.
+The team's cohesion and individual talents shine as they navigate these challenges.

+### Chapter 7: Visions and Mysteries

+Tank, amidst the battles and alliances, experiences visions of a mysterious eye and a purple gate.
+These visions hint at deeper mysteries within this digital realm, leaving Tank and the others pondering the true nature of their existence.

+**Epilogue**: As the characters settle into their new alliances and reflect on their journeys, the world around them continues to evolve.
+Challenges and mysteries abound, promising more adventures in this digital realm where reality and fantasy intertwine.